 CENTER FOR STATISTICS AND MACHINE LEARNING - SML310 AI

-The AI will work with students who are working on projects that fall within the AI's specialization, hold office hours, assist with grading, and hold Python workshops for students who are beginners in Python, and lead some of the precept sessions.
+The AI will work with students who are working on projects that fall within the AI's specialization, hold office hours, assist with grading, hold Python workshops for students who are beginners in Python, and lead some of the precept sessions.

-Interested candidates should contact Michael Guerzhoy at email@example.com.
-Please attach a resume/CV and an unofficial transcript.
+Interested candidates should contact Daisy Huang and Jonathan Hanke.
+Please attach a resume/CV and both undergraduate and graduate unofficial transcripts.
 Applications will be considered on an ongoing basis.